biocompibens/Meiospin/README.md

 # Meiospin
-Python implementation of the methods decribed in : "" by
+Python implementation of the methods decribed in : " Actin-mediated nucleus positioning modulates gene expression in mouse oocytes" by Maria Almonacid, Stephany El-Hayek, Alice Othmani, Isabelle Queguiner, Philippe Mailly, Raphaël Voituriez, Auguste Genovesio and Marie-Hélène Verlhac

 The code was written by Alice OTHMANI under supervision of Auguste Genovesio.